I currently offer doggy daycare (in addition to overnight boarding)! We would be happy to keep your pup entertained while you are away for the day.

 Behavior correction methods:

 Often folks don't complete everything on their profiles.
-I have a standard list of questions I like to ask.
-Each question comes from a lesson learned.
-I promise... they aren't difficult questions and not having the answers has and can cost us both dearly... both is safety and finances.
+The Safety of your loved one is ALWAYS my PRIMARY concern.
+I do have a few questions I like to ask up front (meaning, before we talk or meet).
+Every question has come from a lesson learned.
+It could “seem” like a lot, and I promise you, they are all extremely easy to answer quickly... and not having the answers has the potential to cost us both dearly... both is safety and finances.

-If the questions are not answered in the initial correspondence or by the profile, I generally will respond with the list.
+If the questions are not answered in the initial correspondence or by the profile, I generally will respond with the following requested info.

 1) Is he/she up to date on vaccinations?
-(I’ve never had a challenge and I’ve had other pet owners with concerns about it so, for everyone’s safety, I like to know what the story is.)
+(I have never had a challenge and sometimes other pet owners are concerned about it so, for everyone’s safety, I like to know what the story is.)

 3) Is he/she on heartworm prevention?

 6) Is he/she allowed on furniture &/or bed?
-(I'm good either way, I just like to keep the same rules he/she would have at home.)
+(I am good either way, I just like to do my best to keep the same rules she would have at home.)

-7) Does he/she use, sleep in or does he need a crate?
+7) Does he/she use, sleep in or need a crate?
 (If so, please bring when he/she comes to stay.)

 8) Does he/she mind well to commands or does he/she need to be leashed at all times outside?
-(Do I need to be concerned that he/she'll take off running if he/she were to make it past the front door?)
+(Do I need to be concerned that he/she may take off running if he/she were to make it past the front door?)

 9) Is he/she fixed?

 10) Is he/she a chewer or a nervous chewer?
 How is he/she with stuffed toys?
-Is there any concern with him/her chewing or scratching up things he/she shouldn't?
+(Most all of the toys we have now have had the stuffing extracted from previous visitors.
+I do not buy stuffed toys any longer and generally, do not suggest bringing them unless it is a comfort thing.)
+Is there any concern with him/her chewing or scratching up things she should not?

 11) Is he/she potty trained?
 (I have tile throughout and microfiber...
 I just like to know.)